Dynamical system analysis of quantum tunneling in an asymmetric double-well potential: Results and Discussions

-To ensure a close comparison with the dynamical systems analysis for the no tunneling scenario, we initialize a Gaussian wave packet at $x(0) = 0.5$ with $E = 9$ and $x(0) = 5.5$ with $E = \Delta + 9.0$ for the left and right wells, respectively.
+To ensure consistency with the dynamical systems analysis for the no-tunneling scenario, Gaussian wave packets are initialized at $x(0)=0.5$ and $x(0)=5.5$ in the left and right wells, respectively, both with total energy $E=9.0+\Delta$, where $\Delta$ denotes the energy offset between the minima of the wells.
 By tuning the wave packet's variance, we achieve energies that are nearly identical to those used in the dynamical systems simulations.
 The subsequent quantum dynamics, characterized by the time evolution of the mean position and variance, are presented in Fig.~\ref{fig:Schrodinger_no_tunnel-E-9}~(a) and (c) for the left well and Fig.~\ref{fig:Schrodinger_no_tunnel-E-9}~(b) and (d) for the right well, respectively.
 The mean position fluctuates rapidly but stays within its well set by the initial location, indicating no tunneling.

-Next, we initialize wave packets in both wells at \(x = 0.5\) and \(x = 5.5\), this time with energies increased to \(E = 14.95\) for the left well and \(E = \Delta + 14.95\) for the right well, again by adjusting the variance.
+Next, Gaussian wave packets are initialized at $x(0)=0.5$ and $x(0)=5.5$ in the left and right wells, respectively, both with total energy $E=14.95+\Delta$, again by adjusting the variance.
 At this energy, the mean position \(\langle x \rangle\) is seen to cross the barrier, indicating bi-directional tunneling from left to right (Fig.~\ref{fig:Schrodinger_tunnel-E-14-95}(a)) and from right to left (Fig.~\ref{fig:Schrodinger_tunnel-E-14-95}(b)).
-Although the amplitude of oscillation in \(\langle x \rangle\) is smaller than in Fig.~\ref{fig:dyn_sys_tunnel-E-14-95}(a) and (b), tunneling still takes place.
+Although the amplitude of oscillations in \(\langle x \rangle\) is smaller than in Fig.~\ref{fig:dyn_sys_tunnel-E-14-95}(a) and (b), tunneling still takes place.